o19s/quepid/README.md

 Followed by `bin/docker r bundle exec rake db:migrate`

-# QA Environment
+# QA

-There is a code deployment pipeline to the quepid-staging.herokuapp.com site that is run on successful commits to `master`.
+There is a code deployment pipeline to the http://quepid-staging.herokuapp.com site that is run on successful commits to `master`.

 If you have migrations you will need to run them via: